This mom became the target of a neo-Nazi troll storm

 All because of what started, Gersh says, as a "mother-to-mother" chat.

-Gersh appears to have become a target for hate after contacting the mother of known white supremacist Richard Spencer.
-Gersh says she warned Sherry Spencer about looming protests at a building owned by Spencer in Whitefish, a Montana town of 7,300 where both women live.
+Gersh appears to have become a target for hate after contacting tenants of a local building.
+Gersh says she was then called by the building's owner, Sherry Spencer, the mother of white supremacist Richard Spencer.

+Gersh says she warned Sherry Spencer about looming protests at the building in Whitefish, a Montana town of 7,300 where both women live.

 Gersh says she advised Spencer to disavow the views of her son, including that the United States is a country for white people.
 She says she offered to sell Spencer's property as of a way of defusing tensions in town.
 Gersh suggested Spencer donate money to a human rights group.

-Note: Correction: An earlier version of this story misstated who initiated the contact between Tanya Gersh and Sherry Spencer.